egarim/MyWslScripts/README.md

 #### Option 2: Run Directly from Remote URL

-You can run the script directly from your GitHub repository using `curl` and `sudo bash -c`:
+You can run the script directly from your GitHub repository using `curl` and `bash -c`:

 ```
-sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/egarim/MyWslScripts/refs/heads/master/install_keycloak.sh)"
+bash -c "$(curl -fsSL https://raw.githubusercontent.com/egarim/MyWslScripts/refs/heads/master/install_keycloak.sh)"
 ```

 This will download and execute the latest version of `install_keycloak.sh` from your repository.